nubsuki/YouTube-Music-Player/Readme.md

 3. **Launch the App**:
    - Once installed, you can start the app and enjoy YouTube Music on your desktop! 🎉

 ---
-## Known Issues

-- **Discord Rich Presence not updating?**
-  - Restart the application if you don’t see your profile status updating.
-  - Make sure **Discord is open before** launching the app so it can connect properly.
----

 ## License